Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 - Tryptophan hydroxylase (hydroxylated tryptophan -> 5 HTP)

-- Collagen (and other connective tissue building blocks) by hydroxylation of proline and lysine residues to hydroxyamino acid residues
+- Collagen (and other connective tissue building blocks) through hydroxylation of proline and lysine residues to hydroxy amino acid residues.

-- Tyrosine degradation to fumarate and acetoacetate --> 4-hydroxyphenylpyruvate dioxygenase
+- Tyrosine degradation to fumarate and acetoacetate --&> 4-Hydroxyhenylpyruvate dioxygenase

-- such as corticotropin-releasing hormone (CRH), TRH, gastrin, ADH, GRH, bombesin, calcitonin, pancreozymin, cholecystokinin, VIP, ACTH, among others
+- such as corticotropin-releasing hormone (CRH), TRH, gastrin, ADH, GRH, bombesin, calcitonin, pancreozymin, cholecystokinin, VIP, ACTH, u.a.

 - by α-amidation at the C-end

-- improvement of resorption of Fe (including metal ions) by 4 times
+- Improvement of Fe absorption (u.a. metal ions) by a factor of 4

 - Vitamin C complexes Fe (formation of Fe2+ chelates)